Considering that we’ve been in the browser game a lot shorter than the browsers ahead of us, this is quite an achievement.

 Vivaldi settings are split into 18 comprehensive sections that give you a fine-grained control you won’t find anywhere else.

-✔️ You can adjust the position, size, and appearance of the browser’s UI elements.
+✔️ Adjust the position, size, and appearance of the browser’s UI elements.
 You can easily configure the position of the Toolbar, Status bar, Bookmark bar, and Address bar.

-✔️ You can change the look and feel of Vivaldi with endless design options.
+✔️ Change the look and feel of Vivaldi with endless design options.
 With eight predefined themes, you can have a browser that belongs to you and no one else.
-You can tweak your Dark theme, create a custom theme from scratch, and even schedule your various themes.
+You can tweak dark theme, create a custom theme from scratch, and even schedule your various themes.
 You can have the UI adapt to the colors of the websites you visit.

-✔️ You can fine-tune things further using extensions from the Chrome Web Store (though we aim to provide as much built-in functionality as possible).
+✔️ Fine-tune things further using extensions from the Chrome Web Store (though we aim to provide as much built-in functionality as possible).

 Here’s some feedback we recently got from our Linux community.
 It sheds light on why Vivaldi is the best browser for Linux: